- HOVER OVER PHOTOS -

 5. Low maintenance buildings.
 Avoid cedar-shake and compositions roofs and wood-sided buildings.
 Look beyond current expenses to see how much maintenance the building will need.
-Low maintenance means less headaches and more profits.
+Low maintenance means fewer headaches and more profits.

 Ask to see maintenance records, but don't be surprised to see how poorly many investors track their maintenance costs.
 Because the information in property listings are inaccurate due to poor record keeping or incomplete, we will have to approximate costs by using industry averages.

 7. Below market rents.
-Cash flow of rental properties with below-market rents can be improved quickly by raising rents to market rate.
+The cash flow of rental properties with below-market rents can be improved quickly by raising rents to market rate.
 Higher rent will immediately increase the value of the property because rental property valuation is based upon income it generates.